Pyrolysis-GC-MS analysis

 Suitable samples and sample preparation

-Unlike conventional GC-MS, there are fewer restrictions on what can be tested through py-GC-MS, simply because the pyrolysis step helps to break down complex sample types to make them suitable for testing without much preparation.
+Unlike conventional GC-MS, there are fewer restrictions on what can be tested through py-GC-MS, because the pyrolysis step helps to break down complex sample types to make them suitable for testing without much preparation.
 This means that py-GC-MS can be effectively carried out on small amounts of powdered solid samples.
-It can also be carried out on solutions, as well as dispersions of insoluble materials.
+It can also be conducted on solutions, as well as dispersions of insoluble materials.
 Both clean and wastewater are also suitable sample materials.

 Advantages and limitations of pyrolysis GC-MS